olmoser/infracoders-reloaded/README.md

 > cp /etc/prometheus/prometheus-dns.yml
 ```

 to enabled DNS based SD.
 Remember that you need to restart Prometheus for the changes to take effect (`systemctl restart prometheus`).
+Then, go to  `http://prom-master-0.your.domain:9090/targets` to validate the effect of the SD config change.

 There are also two dashboards preconfigured in Grafana.
 Go to `http://prom-master-0.your.domain:3000` and login with `admin/admin`.
-Prometheus is running on `http:////prom-master-0.your.domain:9090`,
+Prometheus is running on `http://prom-master-0.your.domain:9090`,
 and the `prom-boot` services on `8080` for DNS and `18080` for Consul based SD.